 Remember that you are going to be the one consuming the marijuana products and so it is incumbent upon you to do your own research on reputable company brands prior to making a purchase.
 Go online or go directly to a local dispensary before the purchase and look at their inventory menu and take a close look at the list of ingredients in the product of interest.
 Contact certain providers and ask about testing practices and ingredients.
 Find out from the local dispensary where the marijuana products are sourced.
 Purchase brands that have been lab tested because this is probably the safest way that you can make sure you are buying a quality product.

 It is best to choose medical marijuana products that are organic.
 In so doing, you will ensure that the sourcing materials have been certified as being organic and made using practices that define it as organic.
-If you want to learn more about how you can determine whether medical marijuana products are safe or not, visit the Cannabis Training University.
+If you want to learn more about how you can determine whether medical marijuana products are safe or not, visit the Cannabis Training University, the industry leading cannabis training school.